headsetapp/headset-electron/README.md

 ## Building from source

 Since this project is using electron js, it can work on any platform that can run node js.
-The maintainers of Headset only support macOs, Windows and Ubuntu.
+The maintainers of Headset only support macOs, Windows, Ubuntu and Fedora.
 If you would like to create a build for a different environment (e.g Manjaro or Aur, etc.) please follow these steps:

 0. Install _NodeJs_ 6.2.0 or later, and install _yarn_